dagster-io/dagster/python_modules/dagster-airflow/README.md

 You will need to configure an Airflow [Connection](https://airflow.apache.org/howto/manage-connections.html) with credentials that Airflow can use to connect to AWS.
-By default, dagster-airflow will try to use the connection called `aws_default`, but we'll see later how you can edit this to be any value you like.
+By default, dagster-airflow will try to use the connection whose `conn_id` is `aws_default`, but we'll see later how you can edit this to be any value you like.

 You'll also need to create an S3 bucket that dagster-airflow can use to store intermediate results.
 Make sure that the AWS user for which you've configured an Airflow connection has read and write